 If you are ready to join the fight, Maurer said consider teaming up with a nonprofit group to help extend equal rights to the LGBTQ community and act as a champion for your child, noting that the National Gay and Lesbian Task Force is a good first step.

 Finally, parents should always ask their child before they “out them” to others, said Maurer.
 Don’t betray their trust by telling friends and family members about their lifestyle before your child is ready.
 Let your child call the shots.

-That’s good advice, says Brank.
+That’s good advice, said Brank.

 “I think my daughter, Sam, would say we were the best parents she could have asked for, but there is one thing we could have done better: let her take the wheel,” said Brank.
 “There were many times that I did not, like when she told me she was going to come out to her dad and I kept suggesting she wait just a few more weeks.
 Or, after her transition when we were discussing how she would tell the world and I thought we should send out postcards or letters to family.
 She said she was just going to post it on Facebook.
 I said you can’t do that, but she did it anyway and she was right.”

 Parents should support their child’s journey, but they should not try to impose their will.